kurtosis-tech/kardinal/README.md

 ![Kardi B](https://kardinal.dev/_next/static/media/kardinal-orange.65ea335b.png)

-Kardinal is a revolutionary traffic control and data isolation layer that enables engineers to safely do development and QA work directly in production.
+Kardinal is a traffic control and data isolation layer that enables engineers to safely do development and QA work directly in production.
 Say goodbye to maintaining multiple environments and hello to faster, more efficient development workflows.

 ## What is Kardinal?